Giovanni Ferraro

 Not with your hand holding your husband’s.
 He’d dropped it like a bad investment, too busy tapping on his phone.
 And you, reflexively, unknowingly, reached back.

-As you walked after your husband, silent as ever, Giovanni stared at the empty space your hand had left behind.
+As you walked after your husband, silent as ever, Giovanni stared at the empty space.

-You don’t even know the things I’d do to feel that again.
+You don’t even know the things I’d do to have you as mine instead.

 You didn’t know that the man behind you wasn’t just a bodyguard.